Please select a partnership to see additional information:

 - Children’s social care will ensure they notify the Legal Department and a strategy discussion will need to take place as a matter of urgency.

 - The strategy discussion should determine whether the risk to the child is imminent, if yes, immediate legal advice should be sought and agreements made on how to keep the child/young person safe.
-Police and Children’s Services should consider at this stage the legal options available to them by way of Police Protection Order, Emergency Protection Order and/or a Forced Marriage Protection Order.
+Police and Children’s Services should consider at this stage the legal options available to them by way of Police Protection, Emergency Protection Order and/or a Forced Marriage Protection Order.

 - In the event that a Local Authority placement is perceived as appropriate, the carer who the child/young person is being placed with should be given information and advice on the possible risks associated with the child/young person posed by close family members, extended family members and community groups, and consideration of this should be made when identifying a placement.